chainyo/tensorshare/docs/index.md

 TensorShare is a powerful tool enabling ⚡ lightning-fast tensor sharing across networks.

-This project leverage the best open-source tools to provide a simple and easy-to-use interface for sharing tensors:
+This project leverages the best open-source tools to provide a simple and easy-to-use interface for sharing tensors:

 * [safetensors](https://github.com/huggingface/safetensors) for secure tensor serialization and deserialization.
 * [pydantic](https://github.com/pydantic/pydantic) for data validation and settings management.